Troublesome Topic: WAS ISRAEL MONOTHEISTIC OR NOT?

 The definition of monotheism is that there is only one God; no other gods exist.

 Everyone on the planet who knows anything about the Jews knows that a good Jew is a monotheist.
-But Heiser says everyone is wrong.
-He tries to swim against an immense flow of evidence to make the claim that the Israelites were henotheists or monolatrist’s (although he never uses either of those terms that I know of).
-He deals directly with other issues and tries to turn the issue or the passage his direction, but he does not deal directly with the monotheism of the Israelites.
+But Heiser said everyone is wrong.
+He tried to swim against an immense flow of evidence to make the claim that the Israelites were henotheists or monolatrist’s (although he never used either of those terms that I know of).

 Passages which explain that there were demons behind those false gods, in order to occasionally present demonstrations of power, are key to the monotheism of the Jews.
-Heiser deals with those passages but turns them around so they supposedly say that other gods also exist and are part of the divine council as well as the demons that are often behind the idol worship.
-In other words, Heiser has incorporated so much pagan mythology into his teaching about the Bible that he can make the claim that an additional category exists – there is God, there are angels and demons, but, according to Heiser, there are also other gods, some loyal to the Creator and some disloyal to Him.
+Heiser dealt with those passages but turned them around so they supposedly say that other gods also exist and are part of the divine council as well as the demons that are often behind the idol worship.
+In other words, Heiser incorporated so much pagan mythology into his teaching about the Bible that he made the claim that an additional category exists – there is God, there are angels and demons, but, according to Heiser, there are also other gods, some loyal to the Creator and some disloyal to Him.

-Not only does Heiser conveniently ignore Israel’s monotheism, he says the opposite.
-For instance, on page 39 of Unseen Realm Heiser writes that the Israelites would have readily seen the plural use of the name Elohim as referring to the council of gods.
-Other places he says something similar about them knowing that a council of gods existed; he believes the Israelite worldview had to include a council of gods.
+Not only did Heiser conveniently ignore Israel’s monotheism, he said the opposite.
+For instance, on page 39 of The Unseen Realm Heiser wrote that the Israelites would have readily seen the plural use of the name Elohim as referring to the council of gods.
+In other places he said something similar about the Jews knowing that a council of gods existed; he believed the Israelite worldview had to include a council of gods.

-On page 339 Heiser says, “the shema of Deuteronomy 6:4, the theological creed of Israel, was worded in such a way that the existence of other gods was not denied (‘the Lord our God is one’).”
+On page 339 Heiser wrote, “the shema of Deuteronomy 6:4, the theological creed of Israel, was worded in such a way that the existence of other gods was not denied (‘the Lord our God is one’).”
 The problem with that statement is that the people of Israel interpreted that verse to reinforce monotheism – there is only one God.
-Therefore, they did not see it as Heiser does, that is until after they had been influenced by the religions of the Babylonians and then the Greeks (Hellenists).
-Those influences are obvious in the second temple Jewish writings, which include the books of Enoch, which were not Biblical but pagan in origin.
+Therefore, they did not see it as Heiser did until after they had been influenced by the religions of the Babylonians during the exile and then the Greeks (Hellenists) during the intertestamental period.
+Those influences are obvious in the second temple Jewish writings, including the books of Enoch, which were not Biblical but pagan in origin.
 The Second Temple writings sound different from the rest of the Bible because they are different – they present a totally different worldview.
-Yet they are the very writings Heiser relies on continually.
+Yet they are the very writings Heiser relied on continually.

 Isaiah 44:20 says, “Is there a God besides me?
 There is no Rock; I know not any.”
 ESV

-For Michael Heiser to ignore the monotheism of the ancient Israelites should be a huge red flag to every reader.
+For Michael Heiser to ignore or explain away the monotheism of the ancient Israelites should be a huge red flag to every reader.

 THE MIDRASH AND MONTHEISM